KennanChan/Revit.Async/README.md

 # Background
-If you have ever encountered a Revit API exception saying "Cannot execute Revit API outside of Revit API context", a usual case is you want to execute Revit API code from a modeless window, you may need this library to save your life.
+If you have ever encountered a Revit API exception saying "Cannot execute Revit API outside of Revit API context", typically when you want to execute Revit API code from a modeless window, you may need this library to save your life.

 A common solution for this exception is to wrap the Revit API code using IExternalEventHandler and register the handler instance to Revit ahead of time to get a trigger(ExternalEvent).To execute the handler, just raise the trigger from anywhere to queue the handler to the revit command loop.
 But there comes another problem.
 After raising the trigger, within the same context, you have no idea when the handler will be executed and it's not easy to get some result generated from that handler.
 If you do want to make this happen, you have to manually yield the control back to the calling context.